Caye Caulker Guide: Best Hotels, Restaurants and Things to Do

 Is Caye Caulker worth visiting?

 Absolutely.
 Caye Caulker offers a laid-back, authentic Belizean experience that Ambergris Caye can no longer quite deliver.
 The snorkeling is world class, the food is excellent and affordable, and the relaxed atmosphere is genuinely rare.
-If you only have time for one island in Belize, this Caye Caulker guide makes a strong case for making it this one.
+If you only have time for one island in Belize, make it this one.

 How many days do you need on Caye Caulker?